 buttery pecan crust

-- In a seperate bowl, whisk together the egg yolk with 2 tbsp ice cold water.
+- In a seperate bowl, whisk together the egg yolk with 2 tablespoon ice cold water.
 Scatter the egg mixture into the dry mix.
 Pulse until the dough just comes together.
-If needed, add up to 1 tsp at a time (up to 1 tbsp) ice cold water.
+If needed, add up to 1 teaspoon at a time (up to 1 tbsp) ice cold water.

 - Dump the dough onto a parchment paper or into a bowl.
 Gently shape into a ball.
 Flatten into a disk.
 Wrap the dough in plastic wrap.
 Chill in the fridge for 2 hours or up to overnight.